yvette256/dots/README.md

 ## Managing Dotfiles

 All credit for this below method goes to [jaagr](https://github.com/jaagr/dots), below is a slightly modified version of their writeup.
 This method only requires git, and the files will be kept at their intended location, without the need for symlinks.

-Files are added to the repository by calling `dots add $HOME/.config/file`.

 #### Alias
 ~~~ sh